 Period No of pitches

 Oct 2011 - March 2016 105

 April 2016 - March 2021 25

 April 2021 - March 2026 27

-April 2026 - March 2031 30 Total Oct 2011 to March 2031 187
+April 2026 - March 2031 30

+Total Oct 2011 to March 2031 187

-- 6.04 The GTAA is the only complete assessment of need that is currently available forming part of the evidence base to the Local Plan.
+- 6.04 The GTAA is the only comprehensive assessment of need.
 The GTAA when it was carried out provided a reasonable and sound assessment of future pitch needs.
-Notwithstanding this, each decision must be taken on evidence available at the time and the GTAA is 11 years ago. - 6.05 The Council's Regulation 19 Local Plan was submitted to the Planning Inspectorate on 31st March 2022 and whilst this document is a material planning consideration, at this time it is not apportioned much weight. - 6.06 The Council's Regulation 19 Local Plan seeks to meet the future identified need for Gypsy and Traveller accommodation; and a separate Gypsy, Traveller and Travelling Showpeople DPD will be produced to manage the emerging need for the period until 2037.
+Notwithstanding this, the GTAA is now over 11 years old. - 6.05 The Council's Regulation 19 Local Plan was submitted to the Planning Inspectorate on 31st March 2022 and whilst this document is a material planning consideration, at this time it is of limited weight. - 6.06 The Council's Regulation 19 Local Plan seeks to meet the future identified need for Gypsy and Traveller accommodation; and a separate Gypsy, Traveller and Travelling Showpeople DPD will be produced to manage the emerging need for the period until 2037.
 A call for sites exercise ran from 1st February to 31st March 2022.
 The DPD is at its early stages and is not due to be completed until 2024, however the work that has been completed has indicated a significant emerging need for Gypsy and Traveller accommodation in the borough and significantly greater than the 187 pitches indicated above.